adnan25042001/monday-mood/README.md

-Team Members
-Team Lead:- Adnan Hussain
-Member 1:- Ashish Gupta
-Member 2:- Umesh Bajaj
-Member 3:- Rejaul Khan
-Member 4:- Anish Singh
-IA Manager:- Huzaifa Banegar

 # kaput-chin-6583
 * Medium id -:
 * Video link-:
 * Netlify-:

+## CLONING OF OUT WEBSITE MONDAY.COM
+This blog is created to share our experience of working on a project assigned to us by Masai School,which was to create a clone of the monday.com website in 4 days

+## Our group consist of the following member:
+Team Lead:- Adnan Hussain
+Member 1 :- Ashish Gupta
+Member 2 :- Umesh Bajaj
+Member 3 :- Rejaul Khan
+Member 4 :- Anish Singh
+IA Manager:- Huzaifa Banegar

+## TECHNOLOGY STACK WE USED
+This clone was built using the following technologies -
+* HTML
+* CSS
+* Javascript (DOM Events and Attributes)

 Created a monday.com clone
 # Table of Contents

 * [Intoduction](#introduction)